MeSoftHorny/WTRTI/docs/docs/features.md

     `wlserver: [xwayland/server.c:108] Starting Xwayland on :2`

 !!! warning
-    After playing, **first close WTRTI** and then the game!
+    Before closing the game, close WTRTI first and then the game!
-    Otherwise it will crash and you may lose your configuration.
+    Otherwise the app will crash and you may lose your configuration.

 ### FM Mode
 This mode contains additional indicators, that **only** works in "Test Flight":